Azure/application-gateway-kubernetes-ingress/docs/troubleshooting/troubleshooting.aad.md

 I0628 18:09:49.987945       1 httpserver.go:57] Starting API Server on :8123
 ```

-`AAD Pod identity` is responsible for assigning the user assigned identity provided by the user for AGIC to the underlying AKS nodes and setup the IP table rules to allow AGIC to get AAD token for the user to assign identity from the Instance Metadata service.
-When you install `AAD Pod Identity` on your AKS, it will deploy two components:
+`AAD Pod identity` is responsible for assigning the user assigned identity provided by the user for AGIC to the underlying AKS nodes and setup the IP table rules to allow AGIC to get an AAD token from the Instance Metadata service on the VM.
+When you install `AAD Pod Identity` on your AKS cluster, it will deploy two components:
 1. Managed Identity Controller (MIC): It runs with multiple replicas and one Pod is **elected leader**.
 It is responsible to do the assignment of the identity to the AKS nodes.
 1. Node Managed Identity (NMI): It runs as **daemon on every node**.
 It is responsible to enforce the IP table rules to allow AGIC to `GET` the access token.

-For further reading on how these components work, you go through [this readme](https://github.com/Azure/aad-pod-identity#components).
+For further reading on how these components work, you can go through [this readme](https://github.com/Azure/aad-pod-identity#components).
 Here is a [concept diagram](https://github.com/Azure/aad-pod-identity/blob/master/docs/design/concept.png) on the project page.

 Now, In order to debug the authorizer issue further, we need to get the logs for `mic` and `nmi` pods.
 These pods usually start with mic and nmi as the prefix.
 We should first investigate the logs of `mic` and then `nmi`.